SEovaldi/EtheriumNFTCreationGuide/README.md

  6. Finally Deploy to Main net

  ### View your contract on the block chain
- You can view important details about deployed Smart Contracts or even individual Wallet Accounts such as Ether balances and transaction histories through tools.
+ You can view important details about deployed Smart Contracts or even individual Wallet Accounts such as Ether balances and transaction histories through tools called Block Explorers.
 This includes Test Networks!
 The most popular for the Ethereum network is Etherscan.
  - Etherscan
     - Main Net: https://etherscan.io/
     - Rinkeby Test Network: https://rinkeby.etherscan.io/

+## Test Networks
+### Options
+### Faucets